abbie-codes/weather-journal-app/README.md

 A weather journal app created for Udacity Front End Development Nanodegree.

-This website is deployed [here](https://weather-journal-app-4vfhs.ondigitalocean.app/)
+My website is deployed [here](https://weather-journal-app-4vfhs.ondigitalocean.app/).
 I used [Digital Ocean](https://www.digitalocean.com/) to deploy the site as they host Node.js servers.

 For this project I created a node.js server to store data from a combination of sources: